clamsproject/app-nlp-example/README.md

 ##### Using the location property

 In the previous section we mentioned that instead of having the text inline you can also use the location property to point to a text file.
-The example shown there will not work with the Docker set up layed out here because the previous example dependent on having a local path on your machine and the Docker container has no access to that path.
+This will not work with the set up layed out above because that dependent on having a local path on your machine and the Docker container has no access to that path.
 What you need to do is to make sure that the container can see the data on your local machine and you can use the `-v` option for that:

 ```bash
 $ docker run --name clams-nlp-example --rm -d -p 5000:5000 -v $PWD/input/data:/data clams-nlp-example:0.0.7